laravel/docs/pennant.md

 <a name="updating-values"></a>
 ## Updating Values

-When a feature's value is resolved for the first time, the underlying driver will persist the result.
-This is handy to ensure a consistent experience for your users across requests, but you may also want to manually update the feature's persisted value.
+When a feature's value is resolved for the first time, the underlying driver will store the result.
+This is handy to ensure a consistent experience for your users across requests, but you may also want to manually update the feature's stored value.

 To achieve this you can use the `activate` and `deactivate` methods to toggle a feature on or off.